How to Install Windows Media Player Legacy

 Windows will download and install WMP.

-To Install Windows Media Player On Windows 11 N Edition
+To Install Windows Media Player on Windows 11 N Edition

 Open the Optional Features screen and click the View Features button.
 Then click See Available Features (as above).